hketepalli-resilient/archimedes-tech-test/README.md

 - simple README to explain how to run your program
 - regular committing to see your thoughts process

-## Input and output samples
+## Input and output data

 - the calls JSON data file: `data/calls.json`
 - the operators JSON data file: `data/operators.json`

-## Instructions to send the code source
+## Sending the code source

 You have one week to build your program, it should not take longer than 2 hours of your time.

 Please feel free to reach us out if you have any questions/doubts.

 Options at your convenience:
-- send us the link of your git repo
+- send us the link of your git repo (if it's a private repo, please give us access)
 - send us a zip git repo
 - fork this repo as a private fork and give us the access